Anime: Digimon: The Movie

 - Dangerously Genre Savvy: Infermon attacks Greymon and Kabuterimon as they finish digivolving into their ultimate forms.

 - Demoted to Extra: Mimi and Joe get little more than cameos throughout the movie.
 In the third segment Mimi doesn't even appear and is only mentioned by Kari.
-Her scene with TK and Kari in New York was cut from the Japanese Version due to a completely excised subplot involving all the older kids being kidnapped by Kokomon.
+Her scene with TK and Kari in New York was cut from the English Version due to a completely excised subplot involving all the older kids being kidnapped by Kokomon.

 - Disc One Final Boss: The Digidestined thought that defeating Diaboromon would solve the problem, but The Virus escaped to cause more trouble later.